Sigh. My love for my couples is obvious and apparent. I am downright gushy.

 I often hear couples say they’re really most interested in the “candid photos”.
 What they mean is that they want the true authentic moment.
 They want to see in images what they feel and experience on their wedding day.
 The good news is I feel exactly the same way.
 I will always make sure that we have beautiful formal family photos and that you’re looking (and standing) in a way that you look and feel your most beautiful.
 BUT 30 years from now, when you’re showing your kids your wedding album they should be able to feel what you felt when you were there.
 That’s what a great image should do.
 Especially on a day like your wedding.

-They decided they were going to do a ceremony in Florida and then a reception a year later in Los Angeles and asked me to photograph the wedding.
+This wedding was extra special because the bride was actually from California.
+You might be aware that’s my where I’m from.
+Amanda and Otto decided they were going to do a ceremony in Florida (where Otto lived) and then a reception a year later in Los Angeles.
 As they were having a smaller wedding, they decided on the beautiful Baughman Center, which is on the University of Florida campus in central Florida.
-Lovely wedding venue and the area is so very different than the very tropical West Palm Beach / Miami kind of south Florida thing I’ve experienced in this state so far.
+It’s a lovely wedding venue with a beautiful glass chapel.
 The reception was held in a historic bed and breakfast in the same area.
 It was lovely, small and intimate and such a privilege to be a part of.

 My team was literally laughing (out loud) at me as I ran past to shove (yes, shove) more cake into my mouth as I continued with what I was doing.
-The bed and breakfast actually sent some left over cake with me, this is how obviously and non-smooth I was about my love of this vegan goodness.
+The bed and breakfast actually sent some leftover cake with me, this is how obviously and non-smooth I was about my love of this vegan goodness.

 Amanda and Otto, it was a privilege being a part of the most important day of your life.